 “What do you mean?
 Explain why.”
 Lord Savik ordered.

-“We have two forces outside our normal power structures that have colluded to bring about a war for the express purpose of changing their own political dynamics.
+“We have two forces outside our normal power structures colluding to bring about a war for the express purpose of changing their own political dynamics.
 Unfortunately, both of them are under the impression that they will be able to destroy the other in the war.”
 Bradon was always good at hooking someone’s interest by dropping these cryptic bombs.
 He’d done it enough to me over the course of our working relationship.

 “The Society and the FCV?”
 Lord Savik asked.
 Bradon nodded, looking pleased.
 “I understand how the Society is outside the normal lycanthrope structure of the prince and the lords, but how is the FCV outside the normal vampire structure?”

-“One of the lessons from the Great Council War, what you call the Great Fatherland War, was that the nosferatu should never try to control human nations.
+“One of the lessons from the Great Council War, what you call the Great Fatherland War, was the nosferatu should never try to control human nations.
 Influence maybe, but never outright control.
 Our internal politics will always cause instability both inside the nation and with those nations around it.
 The kind of instability that brings the pathwalkers.
-The FCV is under the impression that they can take over the human state of Florida and not fall to the same fate.
+The FCV is under the impression they can take over the human state of Florida and not fall to the same fate.
 That is why they call themselves the Florida Council instead of the Miamihttp://en.wikipedia.org/wiki/Miami Council or the Fort Lauderdale Council.”

 “Why would they collude to start a war?”
 Lady Anna asked, “That goes against all tradition.
 On both sides.”